 - The declaration to UEFA, which is available at UEFAacademy.com/courses/rgp, duly completed and signed.
 For joint applications involving more than one researcher, each researcher must sign the declaration. - An application document of no more than ten pages, describing the proposed research (see section 2.2). - A one-page summary of the application document (see section 2.2). - An ethical clearance letter if the research involves human subjects, regardless of whether they are involved in interviews, focus groups or clinical research. - A CV of no more than one page.
-For joint applications involving more than one researcher, each researcher must include a CV. - A copy of the applicant's passport or national identity card.
-For joint applications involving more than one researcher, each researcher must include a copy of their passport or national identity card. - Proof of registration as a university doctoral student at a university or equivalent institution, or copy of doctorate certificate and proof of employment at a university or equivalent institution.
-For joint applications involving more than one researcher, each researcher must include such proof of registration or doctorate certificate and proof of employment. - Copies of two academic articles published by the applicant in peer-reviewed journals or presented at an academic conference.
-For joint applications involving more than one researcher, only the lead researcher must include copies of academic articles. - One letter of recommendation from a representative of a UEFA member association.
+For joint applications involving more than one researcher, each researcher must include a CV. - Copies of two academic articles published by the applicant in peer-reviewed journals or presented at an academic conference.
+For joint applications involving more than one researcher, only the lead researcher must include copies of academic articles. - One letter of recommendation signed by the president or general secretary/CEO of a UEFA member association.
 If several national associations support the same research project, only one letter is required and it must be signed by the 'lead' national association. - A second letter of recommendation signed by a professor at a university or equivalent institution other than that of the applicant(s).
 For joint applications involving more than one researcher, each researcher must provide a letter of recommendation signed by a professor at a university or equivalent institution not involved in the proposed project.
 Each researcher's letter of recommendation must be signed by a different person.